Modeling and Learning on High-Dimensional Matrix-Variate Sequences: Asymptotic Properties

+We now turn to the convergence rate of the estimated signal component $\widehat{\mathbf{S}}_t$ in equation \eqref{signal_RaDFaM}.
+As the size of $\widehat{\mathbf{S}}_t$ tends to infinity, we will prove its element-wise consistency.

-\bet Suppose $T$, $p_1$ and $p_2$ tend to infinity, $k_1$ and $k_2$ are fixed.
+\bet Suppose that $T$, $p_1$ and $p_2$ tend to infinity, and that $k_1$ and $k_2$ are fixed.
 If Assumptions 1-4 hold, then we have

-\eet Similar to the difference on the convergence rates of loading matrices, the convergence rate of the signal part for the TeDFaM is slower than that of the BiMFaM.
-But as shown in proposition \ref{PSNR}, the TeDFaM improves the reconstruction performance.
+\eet Similar to the convergence rates of the estimators of the loading matrices, the convergence rate of the estimator of the signal component in RaDFaM is slower than that in BiMFaM.
+However, as shown in Proposition \ref{PSNR}, RaDFaM has better reconstruction performance.

 Theorems \ref{consistency_loading}-\ref{consistency_signal} are proved with fixed factor numbers $k_1$ and $k_2$.
-If the factor numbers are unknown, the ratio-type estimation in equation (\ref{number_k}) is used and its consistency is given in Theorem \ref{convergence_k} below.
+If the factor numbers are unknown, we show that the ratio-type estimator (\ref{number_k}) provides consistent estimators.